gregsowell/ansible-security/README.md

 Resources that utilize ansible to perform various security tasks.

 # ansible-security
 virustotal-count.yml - This playbook hits virustotal and counts how many of the resources come back as unsafe.
+Blog post here: http://gregsowell.com/?p=6610